 The answer is simple.
 I live in the black hole of cell phone connectivity.
 While my cable company’s service works beautifully with my television, computers and land line telephone, for some reason my wifi isn’t enough to keep my cell phones fully functional.
-Quite often I get the dreaded “no service” notification in the upper left-hand corner of my phone.
+Quite often on my Consumer Cellular phone I get the dreaded “no service” notification in the upper left-hand corner of my phone.
 While the wifi indicator shows full strength, the no service leaves my phone dead in the water.
 Well, it did before I started using Facebook Messenger.

 With Facebook Messenger I’m still able to send texts and images when I supposedly have no service.
 Since returning to the states, I’ve experimented with airplane mode and was better able to send messages with Facebook Messenger, than I could with my default iPhone texting app.
 I won’t begin to try to understand what’s going on as I’m not that high tech.
 As long as I can communicate I’m a happy camper.

 An Embarrassing Acknowledgement

 I’ve mentioned in earlier posts that I was quite frustrated with the inability to read iPhone texts on my Windows PC or send texts from my PC that could be read via my iPhone.
 I like using a full-sized keyboard and was having a difficult time with the onscreen keyboard on the smaller mobile device (that’s why I purchased a portable iPhone keyboard).
 Imagine my surprise and sheepish embarrassment when I found I could send/receive texts on my computer through Facebook Messenger that I could read on my iPhone (and any other device) while signed into my Facebook account.
 Yes, I know, the rest of the world knew this, but being the Facebook-phobe that I am, I was the only one who didn’t know.